The Garden Grazer

 Pairing: Great served with brown rice, quinoa, noodles, and/or topped with cashews or peanuts.

-Nutrition note: Estimated nutritional content includes the tempeh.
+Nutrition note: Estimated nutritional content includes the optional tempeh.

 Nutrition Per Serving (Estimate)